SAP API Management: Discover Integration Flows from CPI tenants and auto-generate APIs

 SAP Cloud Platform API Management can be used to create connected omni-channel experiences for your consumers, partners and employees.
 And in many cases, building integrations to link processes and data across applications or across businesses form an intrinsic part of this exercise.
 Cloud Platform Integration can help you implement these integration scenarios.
 For more information about Cloud Platform Integration (CPI) refer to this link.
 Once you have the integrations in place API Management will help you bring in additional security compliance, traffic management, implement Usage reporting, monetization etc.

 A typical solution pattern where API Management and Cloud Platform Integration services are used in conjunction is depicted in the figure below.
 You can build enterprise integration scenarios using CPI and the pre-packaged content from SAP API Business Hub.
+You can build low-code APIs using SAP API Management.
 Connectivity with SAP Cloud Integrations will be achieved via API Providers.
 Security risks can be minimized by applying security best practices from SAP API Management.
 You can also gain insights on API usage and traffic with the inbuilt Analytics dashboard.

 In order to achieve the above solution architecture, you should be able to discover the Integration Flows from CPI and create corresponding APIs in API Management to further strengthen it with security or traffic management policies.